Alison Criss, PhD — Professor

 Alison received her PhD from Harvard Medical School on Salmonella infection of polarized epithelial cells.
-As a postdoctoral fellow at Northwestern University, she investigated the process of gonococcal pilin antigenic variation and developed new approaches for studying gonococcal interactions with human neutrophils.
-Her lab investigates the mechanisms underlying survival of gonococci to neutrophils, which allow the bacteria to evade innate immune-mediated clearance.
+As a postdoctoral fellow at Northwestern University, Alison investigated the process of gonococcal pilin antigenic variation and developed new approaches for studying gonococcal interactions with human neutrophils.

-Alison is the co-founder and Director of the UVA Global Infectious Diseases Institute, a pan-University entity (http://gidi.virginia.edu).
+Alison co-directs the UVA Infectious Diseases and the UVA Global Biothreats Training Programs with Dr. William Petri, and is co-founder and Director of the UVA Global Infectious Diseases Institute (http://gidi.virginia.edu).

 Aimee Potter, PhD — Postdoctoral Researcher